CeliaBenquet/public/exercises/design-patterns-ui/QUIZ.md

 Which of the following statements are true regarding this design?
 Select all that apply.

-- [ ] This is a standard example of the original GOF factory
+- [n] This is a standard example of the original GOF factory
-- [ ] This is a standard example of the static factory method
+- [n] This is a standard example of the static factory method
-- [ ] This is a standard example of Singleton
+- [n] This is a standard example of Singleton
-- [ ] The class allows switching the concrete HttpClient returned
+- [y] The class allows switching the concrete HttpClient returned
-- [ ] The SwengHttpClientFactory decides what type of HttpClient to return
+- [n] The SwengHttpClientFactory decides what type of HttpClient to return

 Suppose you implement an iPhone game that uses [AirPlay](http://en.wikipedia.org/wiki/AirPlay) mirroring to display the image both on the phone's screen and on an external display.
 Thus, your code needs to manage two screens.
 Is the display manager of your application a good use case for the Singleton Design Pattern?

-- [ ] Yes
+- [y] Yes
-- [ ] No
+- [n] No

 ## Inheritance vs Proxy vs Adapter